3nk4kuu/QuestLog/README.md

 **YouTube Demo:**
 https://www.youtube.com/watch?v=gKg3f5Zac0o&feature=youtu.be
-&emsp;&emsp;• Please note that this is an older version of our app.
+&emsp;&emsp;❗Please note that this is an older version of our app.

-# ℹ️ How to Run
+# 💻 How to Run

-Once opening the project, go to MainApp located in src/main/java/edu/utsa/cs3443/questlog/MainApp.java then press Run.
+Once opening the project, go to MainApp located in _src/main/java/edu/utsa/cs3443/questlog/MainApp.java_ then press Run.